The 20 Best Hereditary Ataxia Doctors in Norway

 Oslo, NO

-Iselin Wedding practices in Oslo, Norway.
+Iselin Wedding practices practicing medicine in Oslo, Norway.
 Ms. Wedding is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Hereditary Ataxia, Hereditary Spastic Paraparesis, Spastic Paraparesis, and Paraplegia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Hereditary Ataxia, Hereditary Spastic Paraparesis, Spastic Paraparesis, and Paraplegia.

 Advanced in Hereditary Ataxia